Key Takeaways

-What is Elephant Trunk Hill?
+01 What Is Elephant Trunk Hill?

 Elephant Trunk Hill, or 象鼻山 (Xiàngbíshān; literally, "Elephant Nose Mountain"), is a natural karst rock formation situated along the junction of the Peach Blossom River and Li River in downtown Guilin.
 It is located about five kilometers from the CLI Center.

-The top of Elephant Trunk Hill is approximately 200 meters above sea-level.
-It got its name because it looks like an elephant drinking water, with parts of the rock resembling the animal’s trunk, legs and back.
+The top of Elephant Trunk Hill is approximately 200 meters above sea level.
+It got its name because it looks like an elephant drinking water, with parts of the rock resembling the animal's trunk, legs, and back.

-Surrounding the elephantine formation itself is the greater Elephant Trunk Hill Park (象鼻山公园; Xiàngbíshān Gōngyuán) which was officially established as a public attraction in 1986, though it is thought to have been visited by tourists as early as the Tang dynasty.
+Surrounding the elephantine formation itself is the greater Elephant Trunk Hill Park (象鼻山公园, Xiàngbíshān Gōngyuán), which was officially established as a public attraction in 1986, though it is thought to have been visited by tourists as early as the Tang Dynasty.
+Today, the park is considered emblematic of the city and is one of the first attractions that many travelers visit when exploring Guilin.

 Looked at from the right angle, Elephant Trunk Hill is said to resemble an elephant drinking from the surrounding river.

-Like many of Guilin’s iconic karst mountains, Elephant Trunk Hill is associated with a legend explaining how it got its unique shape.
+Like many of Guilin's iconic karst mountains, Elephant Trunk Hill is associated with a legend explaining how it got its unique shape.
+To learn more about how these myths and natural wonders have shaped the region, explore the history of Guilin.

 One version of the legend states that the Jade Emperor rode the elephant to Earth, either to conquer or simply pay a visit to the human world.
 Upon arriving in beautiful Guilin, the elephant was so awe-struck by the area's majestic rivers and mountains that he decided to stay forever.

-Traditional painting of the Jade Emperor
+Traditional Ming Dynasty painting of the Jade Emperor

 Legend has it that Elephant Trunk Hill is the embodiment of an elephant who once lived with the Jade Emperor in heaven.